Izodine/filemaker-data-api/README.md

 To get the number of records in the data object.

 ```java
     int size = data.size();
 ```

 ### getRecord(index)

-To get the specified record pass the record's index position.
-This method returns an FmRecord object which you will see in the next section.
+To get a specified record by it's index position.

+This method returns an FmRecord object, which you will see in the next section.

 ```java